Water Heater Replacement

 - Home Resale Issues: When the time comes to sell your home, that DIY water heater installation might come back to bite you.
 You’ll have to pay to have it permitted and inspected.
 If it fails inspection, you’ll be stuck paying someone to fix your errors.
 When you’re trying to move, that stress is the last thing you need.

 - No Peace of Mind: If something goes wrong in the first couple of years after a DIY water heater installation, you’ll be stuck paying for the repairs yourself.
-When you work with a professional team—like the one at Detroit Furnace—you can rest easy knowing our work is warrantied and guaranteed.
+When you work with a professional team of plumbers—like the one at Detroit Furnace—you can rest easy knowing our work is warrantied and guaranteed.

 The Best Way to Protect Your Water Heater Investment